makandra/assignable_values/README.md

     song.valid? # => false

 Similiar to scalar attributes, associations are only validated when the foreign key (`artist_id` in the example above) changes.
-Previously saved values will remain assignable until another association has been saved.
+Values stored in the database will remain assignable until they are changed, and you can query actually assignable values with `song.assignable_artists(include_stored_value: false)`.

 Validation errors will be attached to the association's foreign key (`artist_id` in the example above).